 The E03R is powered by an internal 200mAh LiPO cell, which is not serviceable.
 I do not know (but doubt) that Fenix offers a replacement service for these batteries.

-There’s an indicating switch which can be activated without turning on the light.
+There’s an indicating switch that can be activated without turning on the light.
 Just click the switch (when off) and the switch will indicate in this way:

 Green: >70% power